CartoDB/carto-workshop/madrid.md

     * Create areas of influence analysis (_buffers_).
     * Filter points in polygons analysis.
 * *Datasests needed*:
-  * European cities: `airbnb_madrid`.
+  * Madrid Airbnb data: `airbnb_madrid`.
 You can download it from [here](https://builder-demo.carto.com/api/v2/sql?q=SELECT * FROM listings_madrid&format=csv&filename=listings_madrid).
-  * Eruopean countries: `lineas_madrid`.
+  * Madrid metro lines: `lineas_madrid`.
 You can download it from [here](https://builder-demo.carto.com/api/v2/sql?q=SELECT * FROM lineas_metro&format=shp&filename=lineas_madrid).

-> Both datasets were generated from the [Inside Airbnb](http://insideairbnb.com/get-the-data.html) and [Nomecalles](http://www.madrid.org/nomecalles/DescargaBDTCorte.icm) websites, respectively.
-Both are freely available for downloading.
+> Both datasets were originally downloaded from the [Inside Airbnb](http://insideairbnb.com/get-the-data.html) and [Nomecalles](http://www.madrid.org/nomecalles/DescargaBDTCorte.icm) websites, respectively.
 In order to download them to your local machines, you are using [CARTO SQL API](https://carto.com/docs/carto-engine/sql-api) behind the scenes.

 <hr>